AryanSLAYERRR/instrumentalcv/README.md

 ```powershell
 python main.py
 ```

-This opens the InstrumentalCV launcher where you can configure all settings and launch the piano.

 ### 5. Download Sound Samples

 On the first launch, go to the **Settings** tab in the launcher and click **Download Samples** to fetch the instrument sound packs

-**Note**: Grand piano is required to be downloaded as other instruments are derived from it, only select grand piano to download if you don't want to download other instruments.
+**Note**: Grand piano is required to be downloaded as other instruments are derived from it.

 ---

-## 🎮 Usage
+## Usage

 1. **Launch** — Run `python main.py` to open the launcher dashboard
-2. **Configure** — Set your camera, instrument, keybed position, tracking, learning mode ( each described in [Features](#-features) section )
+2. **Configure** — Set your camera, instrument, keybed position, tracking, learning mode
 3. **Launch Air Piano** — Hit the launch button to start the piano session
 4. **Play** — Hold your hands over the webcam and tap fingers on the virtual keys